-Regarding the specific findings, although refactoring has been proposed to remove smells, there are several subtleties that make this activity inherently complex, as shown in the findings Maintenance.
+Regarding the specific findings, although refactoring has been proposed to remove smells, there are several subtleties that make this activity inherently complex, as shown in the findings from Maintenance type.
 Although, in general, smelly entities and their dependents are more bug/change-prone, there are some exceptions.

-There are several studies that associate (or not) smells with some other factor, however, more in-depth studies on cause-effect are still lacking to provide conclusive evidence.
-For example, some findings show that smells can be or not correlated with code metrics, showing that other factors, such as human perception, should be considered.
+There are several studies that associate (or not) smells with some other factor, however, more in-depth studies on cause-effect are still lacking in order to provide conclusive evidence.
+For instance, some findings show that smells can be or not correlated with code metrics, showing that other factors, such as human perception, should be considered.